AbieFund/abie-archive/CONTRACT.md

 * **emergency**: is it an emergency proposal?

 Deposit is set to 1 ETH. `beneficiary` always gets his/her deposit back except if the `reviewer` don't confirm the selected voting mode and set it to spammy mode.

-## Roles

-* `donor`: Has a receipt of his donation.
-No voting power.
-* `member`: Each member has one right to vote.
-* `delegate`: Vote on behalf of 1 to 10 other members.
-* `reviewer`: Ready to be randomly selected to review proposals.
-Has the power to confirm or change the voting mode.
-* `advisor`: Has the right to cancel the vote.
-There can be only 8 advisors in total.

 ## Filter proposals